38tter/hakarungo/README.md

 # hakarungo
 A go-based time tracker

-It keeps records of the time when one of the files in files tracked by git is modified and sums up the duration (currently, the maximum is 5 minutes) as a work time.
+It keeps records of the time when one of the files tracked by git is modified and sums up the duration (currently, the maximum is 5 minutes) as a work time.

 ## Setup